AdamSawtell/aberp-bi-metabase/README.md

 Metabase Installer

 Summary
-The purpose of this repository is to help you install Metabase Business Intelligence and configure iDempiere to make reporting much easier and more intuitive.
+The purpose of this repository is to help you install Metabase Business Intelligence and configure AbilityERP (iDempiere) to make reporting much easier and more intuitive.

 Instructions
   - Update Ubuntu - Sudo apt-get update